 To express our emotion we use interjection.

-To know details about parts of speech attend Spoken English Classes in Bangalore to develop your skills in the English language.
+To know details about parts of speech attend Spoken English Classes in Chennai to develop your skills in the English language.